Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Experiments

 \subsection{Performance comparison}

 Table \ref{tab:results} compares our proposed model, ALDA4Rec, with baseline models using HR and NDCG.
-Among the baselines, TiSASRec \cite{li2020time} extends SASRec \cite{kang2018self} by incorporating temporal factors into its attention mechanism, while GraphDA \cite{fan2023graphda} enhances LightGCN \cite{he2020lightgcn} through noise reduction and interaction augmentation.
+Among the baselines, TiSASRec \cite{li2020time} extends SASRec \cite{kang2018self} by incorporating temporal factors into its attention mechanism, while GraphDA \cite{fan2023graphda} and DCF \cite{10.1145/3637528.3671692} enhance LightGCN \cite{he2020lightgcn} through noise reduction and interaction augmentation.
 SelfGNN \cite{liu2024selfgnn}, a hybrid model combining GNNs and attention, achieves the best performance among baselines by learning both short- and long-term user preferences.

 Our proposed model, ALDA4Rec, consistently outperforms all baseline models across all evaluation metrics.
 This superior performance can be attributed to its novel noise removal strategy during preprocessing and its ability to leverage the average of short-term embeddings to model long-term user relationships.
 Additionally, it adaptively integrates these embeddings for prediction and optimization, further refining recommendation accuracy.
 The "Imp" column in Table \ref{tab:results} quantifies the extent of improvement achieved by our model compared to the baselines.